Winter Packing List: How To Avoid Freezing To Death

 Electric Pocket-Sized Handwarmers with 3 heat settings will keep your hands toasty warm in the cold temps.
 These are ultra light and thin and will easily fit in your pockets.
 In addition they heat up really fast, and will last for aproximately 4 to 8 hrs.

-My other essential item for super cold weather and wind was a pair of goggles.
+My other winter packing list essential item is a pair of goggles.
+They are great for protecting you from the wind, bright sun, and cold.
 I borrowed a friend’s old pair to see if I would like them, and I loved them.
-I’ll be getting my own pair for future trips!
 When I used the goggles in combination with the Magnamask, my face never got cold, and I didn’t have to worry about my glasses fogging up!

 Extreme Cold Weather Gear for Photographers

-When I go to Alaska in the winter, one of my main goals is photograph the Northern Lights.
+When I go to Alaska in the winter, one of my main goals is to photograph the Northern Lights.
 However, the coldest part of any day is the middle of the night – and that’s when you are out photographing aurora!
-I already told you about my photo backpack and sling that I use for pretty much any type of travel, but here are the items I specifically use to protect my photo equipment from the cold and my hands!
+I already told you about my photo backpack that I use for pretty much any type of travel, but here are the items I specifically pack to protect my photo equipment and my hands from the cold!

 I used LensCoat lens covers for my lenses.
-Made of Neoprene, these innovative lens covers protect the lenses from the cold as well as make them easier to hold on to when it’s freezing!
-You can also get tripod leg covers which are recommended for cold weather; no one wants to grab onto a below-freezing tripod leg!
+Made of Neoprene, these innovative lens covers protect the lenses from the cold and make them easier to hold on to when it’s freezing!
+You can also get tripod leg covers, which are recommended for cold weather; no one wants to grab onto a below-freezing tripod leg!

 LensCoat® lens covers offers your valuable equipment some protection from scrapes and bumps, preserving its resale value.
 It also help break up the shape of your lens, making it less noticeable to wildlife.